Comet Parquet Scan Implementations#

 S3 Support#

-The default native_comet Parquet scan implementation reads data from S3 using the Hadoop-AWS module, which is identical to the approach commonly used with vanilla Spark.
+The native_comet Parquet scan implementation reads data from S3 using the Hadoop-AWS module, which is identical to the approach commonly used with vanilla Spark.
 AWS credential configuration and other Hadoop S3A configurations works the same way as in vanilla Spark.

 native_datafusion and native_iceberg_compat#